contrxl/Kali-Configurations/README.md

 ## Colorls
 Current link is: https://github.com/athityakumar/colorls
 > [!NOTE]
-> This needs `Ruby` to install, if you do not have this installed, you can do so by running `sudo apt install ruby`.
+> This needs `Ruby` to install, if you do not have this installed, you can do so by running `sudo apt install ruby-full`.
 Install the gem using:
 `sudo gem install colorls`.